Jon Rahm pays fines and secures his spot in the Ryder Cup 2027

 Jon Rahm has reached a financial agreement with the DP World Tour to settle the sanctions imposed for his participation in LIV Golf events.
-The Basque player explained that both sides made concessions and that, after receiving a concrete offer, he decided to close the chapter to focus on tournaments like the Spanish Open.
-In this way, he paves his way to the 2027 Ryder Cup. 🏆
+The Basque explained that both sides gave ground and that, after receiving a concrete offer, he decided to close the chapter to focus on tournaments such as the Spanish Open.
+In this way, he paves his way towards the 2027 Ryder Cup. 🏆

-Jon Rahm signs a smiling agreement on a document, with the 2027 Ryder Cup flag in the background.
+Jon Rahm signs an agreement smiling over a document, with the 2027 Ryder Cup flag in the background.

 The financial engineering behind the pact with the DP World Tour 💰